A successful entry in the rapidly growing team of full-frame mirrorless cameras, if not the most complete in this class

 It’s slightly faster during burst shooting too, with 8fps to the Mark IV’s 7fps.
 Using a stopwatch, shooting for five seconds, I measured 7.6fps from the EOS R. This is, of course, when shooting JPEG images rather than RAWs.

-The cache is not inexhaustible when shooting JPEGs.
-It first seems to stutter around the 10-second mark.
+The cache is not completely inexhaustible when shooting JPEGs.
+It first seems to stutter around the 18-second mark.
 However, it does carry on shooting with momentary pauses to offload some of the data onto your SD card.

 Press that shutter button and you get a satisfying DSLR-style clunk, though there’s also a silent mode if you want to be more discreet.